What Is Emotional Numbness? Symptoms and Possible Causes

 - You may feel exhausted all the time, either physically or mentally, even if you are getting adequate rest.

-Emotional numbness can be a symptom of several mental health conditions or a side effect of medication.
+Emotional numbness can also be a symptom of several mental health conditions or a side effect of medication.

 Here is a closer look at some of its most common causes: